Knowing how to identify potential issues with your car is essential.

 What Does Your Fuel Filter Do?

 The name is self-explanatory: a fuel filter filters the fuel supply in your car.
+There are actually two filters in most vehicles – one in the fuel tanks and one in the main fuel line.

 Such filters aren’t only found in cars, though; they’re used in almost any engine or system that runs off gasoline or diesel.